The Doctoral Degree

 If you do not complete your degree requirements during this two-year period, you are closely reviewed on a biannual basis.
 These reviews are provided by the graduate advisor, after consultation with the dissertation advisor.
 Until completion of the Ph.D. requirements, each review includes targeted amounts of required progress, to be completed prior to the next review.
 Students who fail to complete their scheduled work are reviewed by the Graduate Program Committee for a recommendation of termination.

-For further information, contact the Graduate Advisor for Political Science Farah Godrej at firstname.lastname@example.org.
+Current students can contact the Graduate Advisor for Political Science Marissa Brookes at Marissa.Brookes@ucr.edu for further information.